matthansen0/hls-iq-auto-harness/README.md

 3. Run: `./scripts/azd/run_all.sh`
 4. Monitor the deployment logs

-## Foundry Completion Automation
+## Foundry Automation

-`scripts/azd/postprovision.py` now invokes `scripts/automation/automate_foundry_remaining.py` by default.

-This automates:
-- Fabric Data Agent discovery by name in the deployed workspace
+After the upstream Fabric launcher completes, `scripts/azd/postprovision.py` runs the root-owned Foundry automation:

+1. Creates the Foundry project, deploys the chat and embedding models, and applies required RBAC.
-- Data Agent table selection, lakehouse-only routing, datasource metadata, and few-shot synchronization
+2. Resolves and publishes the upstream Fabric Data Agent with the certified lakehouse-only table selection, instructions, and few-shot examples.
-- Foundry Fabric IQ `RemoteTool` connection to the published Data Agent MCP endpoint
+3. Connects Foundry to the published Data Agent MCP endpoint through a Fabric IQ `RemoteTool` using delegated `UserEntraToken` authentication.
-- Azure AI Search `indexedOneLake` policy knowledge source, generated ingestion pipeline, and readiness validation
+4. Creates the Azure AI Search `indexedOneLake` source, generated ingestion pipeline, and extractive knowledge base, then waits for ingestion readiness.
-- Azure AI Search extractive knowledge base creation/update
-- Foundry project RemoteTool connection to the KB MCP endpoint
-- IQ orchestrator create/update with:
-   - `fabric_iq_preview`
-  - `mcp` (`knowledge_base_retrieve`)
-  - optional `web_search_preview`
-- Non-IQ policy-only comparison agent create/update
+5. Creates the knowledge-base MCP project connection and deploys the IQ and non-IQ agent versions with source-controlled instructions.
-- Direct Lake, direct MCP, KB MCP, IQ/non-IQ, citation, and cross-path consistency tests
+6. Runs Direct Lake, MCP, citation, hybrid, approval, and cross-path consistency checks, then writes the environment-specific demo handoff.

 ## Certification